cwise24/snopsy/docs/module1/1_What_is_Ansible.rst

 Ansible
 ~~~~~~~

+.. class:: center

-.. centered:: What is Ansible?
+    What is Ansible?

 - Open Source
 - Python